 |SSI Couple Monthly Benefit||$1,191||$1,261|

-Anyone needing assistance with SSDI benefits is encouraged to contact Tabak Law at 800-245-1430 or fill out this form.
+Anyone needing assistance with SSDI benefits is encouraged to contact Tabak Law at 800-245-1430 or fill out.
 Tabak Law has decades of experience helping secure disability benefits for individuals in need – with a wealth of knowledge on appealing SSDI denials.